 The Mystery Men were the supporting cast of an underground superhero comic book called the Flaming Carrot.
 Mr. Furious and the Shoveler were the only ones from the comic to make it into the movie.
 Captain Amazing was created as a replacement for the Flaming Carrot, who was felt to be too bizarre to bring to the silver screen.

-A subtle reference to William Shatner: once, while recording lines for the Interplay Star Trek video game Judgement Rites, Shatner pronounced "sabotage" strangely and was asked twice to repeat the line.
+A subtle reference to William Shatner: once, while recording lines for the video game Star Trek: Judgment Rites (1993), Shatner pronounced "sabotage" strangely and was asked twice to repeat the line.
 He finally blurted, "Don't tell me how to act - it sickens me!"
 In Mystery Men (1999), this line is repeated by Ben Stiller.
 Later, Janeane Garofalo says to Stiller, "You say 'sabotage', I say 'saboTAGE'," another Shatner quote from the Star Trek recording session.

 Artie Lange, who has joked about the poor reception of films he's acted in, considers this to be the worst movie he has made.
 After seeing his brief scene in the beginning of the film, his mother and sister called him from the theater to ask if he would have any more scenes because they wanted to leave.

-There is a subtle reference to the old slapstick gag of the watermelon-and-the-hammer - it's when Mr. Furious, during the Sphinx' strange training session, is wearing watermelon on his feet and proceeds to bash them (off screen) with the tack hammer he is supposed to balance on his head.
+There is a subtle reference to the old slapstick gag of the watermelon and the Sledge-o-matic when Mr. Furious, during the Sphinx' strange training session, is wearing watermelon on his feet and proceeds to bash them (off screen) with the tack hammer he is supposed to balance on his head.